 The knee joint is one of the biggest and most complex joints in the body.
 It is also one of the most essential joints as it connects the thigh bone to the shinbone, playing a critical role in supporting the body’s weight, facilitating movement and allowing you to bend your leg at the knee.

 Due to the complexity of the knee joint, unfortunately, it is susceptible to a number of different injuries.
+Our Corrective Exercise service will also help with common knee injuries.
 Let’s take a moment to review some of the most common knee injuries.

 6 Common Knee Injuries